w3c/wai-cognitive/content/index.md

 ### Supplemental Guidance: Content Usable

 **[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)** (“Content Usable”) helps you increase accessibility for people with cognitive and learning disabilities.
-It includes information about:
+It includes:
 * aims and objectives for usable content
 * design patterns (ways) to make content usable
 * including users in design and testing activities